tc39/notes/es6/2014-09/sept-24.md

   - `new super()` is always a [[Construct]] invocation
   - `super()`     is always a [[Call]] invocation

-- Didn’t want to further confuse "called as a constructor" and "called as a function".
+- Didn't want to further confuse "called as a constructor" and "called as a function".
   – <id>() -- always means "called as function"
   – new <id>() – always means "called as constructor" – Even when <id> is `super`